Creating and editing events

 Each event can store its own colour.
 Click the colour swatch to pick from the presets, the native colour picker, or any hex you like.

-Choosing your default event type
+Choosing your default event collection

-To change it, open the calendar's ⋯ menu (top-right) → Default event type…:
+To change it, open the calendar's ⋯ menu (top-right) → Default event collection…:

 • See your current default at a glance.